nodejs/node/doc/api/permissions.md

 There are constraints you need to know before using this system:

+* When the permission model is enabled, Node.js may resolve some paths differently than when it is disabled.
 * Native modules are restricted by default when using the Permission Model.
 * OpenSSL engines currently cannot be requested at runtime when the Permission Model is enabled, affecting the built-in crypto, https, and tls modules.